ObjectModules/deploy/[Mapping]-Concept.md

 ##Displaying
 We will need also to display the process to the web.
 Here we make a separation between the flowing of the process to becoming able to be displayed.

+We also need to give the title of on it to be easily defined.
 So just simply put the process of this displaying as this way:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)

 ##Expansion